Skip to main content

 Is it worth renovating a bathroom before selling?

 Often yes.
-Bathrooms strongly influence buyer perception.
+CoreLogic property data consistently shows that bathrooms strongly influence buyer perception.
 But keep the finish level appropriate to your home’s overall value.

 Can I keep my existing bath and just renovate around it?